Q: What are the requirements for transfer credits at ATC?

 Q: What is a Challenge Portfolio?

 A: A document prepared by a student demonstrating areas of college level learning and technical proficiency obtained outside the traditional college environment.
 The documentation used to validate the learning may include essays, job descriptions, performance evaluations, professional certifications and awards, work samples or demonstrations.
 A panel of educational professionals in the students chosen field of study will review the submitted portfolio and renders results.
-These results will be submitted to the Registrar for final approval.
+These results will be submitted to the Enrollment Service for final approval.

 Q: What is an Institutional Exemption Exam?

 A: Atlanta Technical College recognizes that entering students differ in preparation and proficiency in various subjects.
 Institutional exemption exams are available within instructional program for certain courses.
 Students may inquire with their instructors, academic deans and/or department chairs about the availability of exemption tests.
-The exemption request form can be retrieved from the office of the Registrar.
+The exemption request form can be retrieved from the office of the Enrollment Service.
 Students will work with academic advisor for proper submission of request form.
 Any student who wishes to receive credit for a course through exemption must:

 - Be enrolled at Atlanta Technical College at the time of test administration.